Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 It is the bridge between seeing clearly and acting coherently.

-Design Like Nature™ is the engine of the Transformation Engagement — the eight-step sequence Circularity Edge facilitates with organisations whose Belief Gap Map has revealed a structural gap requiring sustained redesign.
+Design Like Nature™ is the operative engine of the Ninety-Day Transition Engagement — the structured engagement Circularity Edge runs with organisations whose Belief Gap Map has revealed a structural gap requiring sustained redesign.
 It is not applied in isolation or taught as a standalone framework.
-Every Design Like Nature™ journey begins at Stage 0 — the Belief Architecture Diagnostic™ — because what the Diagnostic reveals determines what the redesign requires.
+Every Design Like Nature™ engagement is preceded by Stage 0 — the Belief Architecture Diagnostic™ — because what the Diagnostic reveals determines what the redesign requires.

-Just as no responsible physician prescribes treatment without understanding the condition, DLN™ does not begin with solutions.
+Just as no responsible physician prescribes treatment without understanding the condition, Design Like Nature™ does not begin with solutions.

-The original seven pillars — Review, Reframe, Reflect, Reduce, Redesign, Reposition, and Relaunch — describe how an organization moves from linear extraction to living systems design.
+The seven steps — Review, Reframe, Reflect, Reduce, Redesign, Reposition, Relaunch — describe how an organization moves from linear extraction to living-systems design.
 They are in the right sequence.
-What they did not originally include was the step that must precede all of them: the surfacing of the operative beliefs that will determine whether the sequence produces transformation or produces another sophisticated overlay on an unchanged operating logic.
-That prior step is now the first.
-Eight steps in total.
+What they did not originally include was the step that must precede all of them: the surfacing of the operative beliefs that will determine whether the sequence produces structural change or produces another sophisticated overlay on an unchanged operating logic.
+That prior step is now Stage 0 — the Belief Architecture Diagnostic — sitting in front of the seven, as the prerequisite gate.

 Stage 0 – Reveal